Intra Company Transfer

 What Are the Requirements of Canada’s ICT program?

-Employees that qualify as intra-company transferees provide significant economic benefit to Canada by bringing their skills to the labour market.
-The ICT program does not require employers to get a Labour Market Impact Assessment (LMIA), however a Canadian work permit is still required.
-Qualified intra-company transferees are eligible for a one-year work permit for newly established affiliates / subsidiaries of overseas companies and up to 3 years for existing Canadian businesses, after which they may apply to have their permits renewed.
+Employees who qualify as intra-company transferees provide significant economic benefits to Canada by bringing their skills to the labor market.
+The ICT program does not require employers to get a Labour Market Impact Assessment (LMIA), however, a Canadian work permit is still required.
+Qualified intra-company transferees are eligible for a one-year work permit for newly established affiliates/subsidiaries of overseas companies and up to 3 years for existing Canadian businesses, after which they may apply to have their permits renewed.

 The company must also secure a physical location to house the business, such as an office or warehouse.
 A business plan is required to demonstrate that the business is financially viable and has the ability to contribute to and compete within the Canadian marketplace.